NRC Releases Membership Letter Detailing NTSB Recommendation

 • A proper job briefing and debriefing would have informed both parties of all of the equipment and ground labor forces jobs, the location of work, type of protection, and how the three parties would communicate if they were moving down the track.

-• The industry recognizes that it will be difficult to add the recommended technology enhancements to all RMMO equipment in a short-term application, especially for smaller contractors that primarily stay on Industry track or short-line settings, although that could become a long-term recommendation.
+Regarding NTSB recommendation R-25-10, the NRC has communicated with its members on this topic.
+Some contractors are utilizing collision detection technology such as back-up cameras and other object detection systems.
+However, collision avoidance systems that can detect objects and automatically stop an RMM without operator interface, have not been readily available to be utilized by railroad contractors.
+Members of the NRC and the industry on whole recognize that it will be difficult to add the recommended technology enhancements to all RMM equipment in a short-term application, especially for smaller contractors that primarily stay on Industry track or short-line settings, although that could become a long-term recommendation.

 Thank you to members of the NRC Safety Committee, led by Chairperson Erika Bruhnke, for their assistance in developing this response.